ayatokura/ai-openscale/cloud-interactive-setup.md

 ### Provide a set of sample data to your model
 {: #gs-samp}

-Before you can configure your monitors, you must generate at least one scoring request against your model in order to generate payload logging that the monitors can consume.
+Before you configure your monitors, you can generate a scoring request against your model to test payload logging that the monitors can consume.
 In this section, you will provide sample data to Watson Studio in the form of a JSON file to generate a scoring request.
+You'll repeat this again, later in the tutorial, to provide the actual data to the Watson OpenScale monitors.

 1. Download the [credit_payload_data.json](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/credit_payload_data.json){: external} file.